 New developments in fiscal policy, the labor market, and the neutral interest rate suggest that the expansion could extend into the latter half of our recession range.

 Selected charts from our First Quarter Fixed-Income Outlook illustrate that while current conditions could persist for some time, the time for caution is approaching.

 Investors should focus on credit quality amid further spread tightening as tax cuts take effect.

-Ten charts illustrate the global macroeconomic trends most likely to shape the investment environment in 2017 and beyond.
+Ten charts illustrate the macroeconomic trends most likely to shape Fed policy and investment performance in 2018 and beyond.

 Follow Scott Minerd

 You are now leaving this website.Guggenheim assumes no responsibility of the content or its accuracy.

 Your browser does not support iframes.